We deliver complete soil ecosystems.

 In 2017 Omni installed its first on-grade application, heralding the arrival of Omni Terrain, a novel utilization of our growth media over contaminated in-situ soils.
 This method has been most notably implemented at The Salt Shed, a concert venue at the landmark Morton Salt building in Chicago.
 The project achieved the City of Chicago’s stormwater requirements, and the costs of landscaping, stormwater management, and environmental remediation were significantly less using Omni Infinity Media rather than traditional grey infrastructure.
 Not only did this project win MWRD’s Sustainable Landscape Award, but it proved the financial efficacy of Omni’s green infrastructure solutions.

 In 2018, the District House project demonstrated the value that the marketplace ascribes to green roofs.
 Second-floor condominium unit owners who had green roofs using Omni Infinity Media paid an average of 12.4% higher for their units than the matching third-floor units which had balconies rather than green roof terraces.
 An Urban Land Institute case study on this project’s use of green infrastructure states: “Despite a cost allocation of $20,000 for the green roof areas attributable to units with terraces, these units sold for an average of $95,030 more per unit.
 This analysis also does not account for the conventional wisdom that units typically increase in value on higher floors.
-The unique attributes of these terrace units became a prominent feature in the building’s marketing, ‘contributing to sales velocity that resulted in the project selling out as construction was completed,’ (developer Chris) Dillion says.”
+The unique attributes of these terrace units became a prominent feature in the building’s marketing, ‘contributing to sales velocity that resulted in the project selling out as construction was completed,’ (developer Chris) Dillion says.

 Omni outgrew its previous headquarters in Chicago’s West Loop neighborhood by 2019, and sought a new office facility that could support the diverse array of functions performed by its multidisciplinary team; communicate its brand as a leading green infrastructure and landscape architecture company; and enable it to fulfill its mission with a community-driven focus.
 Omni acquired a 2.5-acre block in Chicago’s Bronzeville neighborhood to house its new headquarters that consists of 65,000 SF of connected buildings and 1-acre of open land.
 The industrial facility, built in the 1920s, used to house the historic Bowman Dairy Company bottling factory.
-This adaptive reuse project, completed in 2020, includes an ADA accessible rooftop, deck, and expansive green roofs along with open offices, meeting spaces, outdoor yard space, an indoor plant library and conservatory, a material library, warehouse, and R&D space.
+The adaptive reuse into Omni’s HQ, completed in 2020, includes an ADA accessible rooftop, deck, and expansive green roofs along with open offices, meeting spaces, outdoor yard space, an indoor plant library and conservatory, a material library, warehouse, and R&D space.
 In 2021, Omni began its transformation of the 1-acre lot into Seed A Lot: Sidewalk Share project for the Chicago Architecture Biennial.
 Omni created a naturalized 21-foot setback on the contaminated vacant lot into an immersive rewilding landscape, creating a space for communal respite and wildlife habitat.
 The project highlights resiliency and the ability to reclaim a former industrial site within a short time frame, while actively working to reverse the effects of past disinvestment.
 It also serves as a template for the activation of vacant space and for corridor creation in urban settings and demonstrates the benefits of more equitable public access to green spaces.

 Soil for you is all we do!